European postal services suspend shipment of packages to US over import tariffs

 ATHENS, Greece (AP) — The end of an exemption on tariff duties for low-value packages coming into the United States is causing multiple international postal services to pause shipping as they await more clarity on the rule.

 The U.K.'s Royal Mail said it would halt shipments to the U.S. on Tuesday to allow time for those packages to arrive before duties kick in.
-Items originating in the U.K. worth over $100 — including gifts to friends and family — will incur a 10% duty, it said.
+Items originating in the United Kingdom worth over $100 — including gifts to friends and family — will incur a 10% duty, it said.

 “Key questions remain unresolved, particularly regarding how and by whom customs duties will be collected in the future, what additional data will be required, and how the data transmission to the U.S. Customs and Border Protection will be carried out,” DHL, the largest shipping provider in Europe, said in a statement.